vives-devbit/mlops4ecm-workshops/edge-deployment/04-train-on-augmented-dataset/README.md

 # Real + synthetic data
 python run_training.py --synthetic

+# Try --epochs N to train for more epochs, to get a better model
 ```

 A working `data_utils.py` is already provided.
 You do **not** need to write any data loading logic.

 > ✅ Tip: Try training both with and without `--synthetic`, and compare validation accuracy.

+> I have to admit that, currently, there isn’t much of an improvement.
+I suspect this is because the validation dataset is very similar to the training dataset.
+The synthetic data helps the model generalize better to data outside the dataset, but this isn’t reflected in our accuracy score.
+Still, the general idea of synthetic data is a powerful one.

 ### 📷 Step 3: Explore Model Predictions

 Once your model is trained, use the notebook `prediction_gallery.ipynb` to explore how well it performs.

-Launch it in **VSCode**, using your existing virtual environment (`~/mlops-workshops/.venv`), and select a class to view predictions for real images in the validation set.
+Launch it in **VSCode**, using your existing virtual environment (`~/mlops-workshops/.venv`), and select a class to view predictions for real and synthetic images in the validation set.

 This is a great way to understand what your model is good at — and where it still fails.